Chez Jo Goldenberg restaurant attack

 The Chez Jo Goldenberg restaurant attack was a bombing and shooting attack on a Jewish restaurant in the Parisien district of Marais on 9 August 1982 carried out by the Palestinian militant Abu Nidal Organization, a group that splintered from PLO.
 Two assailants threw a grenade into the dining room, then rushed in and fired machine guns.
 They killed six people, including two Americans, Ann Van Zanten, a curator at the Chicago Historical Society, and Grace Cutler, and injured 22 others.
 Mrs. Van Zanten's husband, David, an art history professor at Northwestern University, was among the injured.
 BusinessWeek later said it was "the heaviest toll suffered by Jews in France since World War II."
 The restaurant closed in 2006 and former owner Jo Goldenberg died in 2014.

 Although the Abu Nidal Organization had long been suspected, suspects from the group were only definitively identified 32 years after the attacks, in evidence given by two former Abu Nidal members granted anonymity by French judges.

 In December 2020 one of the suspects, Walid Abdulrahman Abu Zayed, was handed over to French police (at a Norwegian airport) and flown to France.
 He was still in detention as of Q3 2022.

 In June 2025, the investigation was finished.

 In July 2025 French prosecutors requested a trial for Walid Abdulrahman Abu Zayed, Nizar Tawfik Mussa and Mahmoud Khader.
 In September 2025, the Palestinian Authority arrested Mahmoud Khader, alias Hicham Harb, with the French Government planning to extradite him to France for trial.

+On April 16, 2026, Palestinian authorities extradited Hicham Harb to France.